Frequently Asked Questions

 Which Vaccines Do I Need for India?

-The CDC and WHO recommend travelers to India receive the following vaccines:
+The CDC and WHO recommend travellers to India receive the following vaccines:

 In-depth information on health considerations for people traveling to India are located on our India page.
 Or schedule an appointment and a highly skilled Travel Medicine Specialist will be able to recommend specifically what vaccines you need to travel to India.